How Much Does Furniture Reupholstery Cost in 2025?

 Transporting the Furniture

 Reupholstering furniture can take up to a month, so you’ll typically need to transport it to the shop.
-Some pros will do it for you at $100 to $300 per piece.
-This may not include delivery once the work is complete.
+Some pros will do it for you for $100 to $300 per piece.
+However, this may not include delivery once the work is complete.

 If you decide to move it yourself, make sure you know how to lift and carry furniture without damaging it.
 Breaking a chair leg or gouging a wood armrest could add $200 to $300 to the total.